nanocurrency/nano-docs/docs/protocol-design/introduction.md

 The original Nano (RaiBlocks) paper and first beta implementation were published in December, 2014, making it one of the first Directed Acyclic Graph (DAG) based cryptocurrencies [^9].
 Soon after, other DAG cryptocurrencies began to develop, most notably DagCoin/Byteball and IOTA [^10], [^11].
 These DAG-based cryptocurrencies broke the blockchain mold, improving system performance and security.
 Byteball achieves consensus by relying on a “main-chain” comprised of honest, reputable and user-trusted “witnesses”, while IOTA achieves consensus via the cumulative PoW of stacked transactions.
 Nano achieves consensus via a balance-weighted vote on conflicting transactions.
 This consensus system provides quicker, more deterministic transactions while still maintaining a strong, decentralized system.
 Nano continues this development and has positioned itself as one of the highest performing cryptocurrencies.

-## Protocol Design vs Node Implementation

-It is important to keep in mind that there can be differences between specific node implementations of the Nano protocol, though the protocol itself (i.e. the core network rules) should always be the same.
-While the Nano protocol is fairly simple, the reference node implementation is pretty complex and involves many moving parts.
-This section of the living whitepaper focuses on the protocol design.
-For details on the reference node implementation (e.g. database design), see [here](/node-implementation/overview).

-## Index Terms
-blockchain, cryptocurrency, decentralization, Nano, distributed ledger, digital, transactions

 ## References

 [^1]: "Block Confirmation Times", 2020.
 [Online].
 Available: https://repnode.org/network/confirmation